-Welcome to West Penn Hospital School of Nursing.
+Welcome to Western Pennsylvania Hospital School of Nursing.

-The 2020-2021 Student Handbook has been prepared for you by the administration and faculty in order to provide you with thorough information regarding policy and procedures.
+The 2022-2023 Student Handbook has been prepared for you by the administration and faculty in order to provide you with thorough information regarding policy and procedures.
 Please read the handbook carefully and refer to it often.
-Students are accountable for knowledge and understanding of West Penn School of Nursing policy and procedure.
+Students are accountable for knowledge and understanding of Western Pennsylvania Hospital School of Nursing policy and procedures.